thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 ### Summary

-This is the first pillar of Observability, its main goal is to enable engineers to understand and debug programmatic failures in a distributed environment.
+Distributed tracing is the first pillar of Observability, its main goal is to enable engineers to understand and debug programmatic failures in a distributed environment.
 In the next post, we will look at how OTel handles logs and metrics.
 Stay tuned!

 ### References